BeBecpp/Aura_Guide/README.md

 ---

-## 🛡️ Safety Disclaimer
+## Safety Disclaimer

 AURA GUIDE is a prototype assistive technology project.

-It **does not** replace:
+It does **not** replace:

-- White cane
+- white cane
-- Guide dog
+- guide dog
-- Human guide
+- human guide
-- Medical/safety-certified mobility device
+- medical/safety-certified mobility device

 Limitations:

-- Ultrasonic sensors may fail on soft, angled, thin, or glass surfaces
+- Ultrasonic sensors may fail on soft, angled, thin, or glass surfaces.
-- Stairs, holes, and low obstacles may not be detected reliably
+- Stairs, holes, and low obstacles may not be detected reliably.
-- Sensor angle and mounting quality affect accuracy
+- Sensor angle and mounting quality affect accuracy.
-- Bluetooth connection may disconnect
+- Bluetooth connection may disconnect.
-- Battery/power issues can stop the system
+- Battery or power issues can stop the system.
+- The prototype should be used only for demos and controlled testing.

 Recommended demo explanation: